Albert-Gao/blog/source/_posts/how-to-publish-artifact-to-maven-central-via-gradle.md

 The pattern is: `Group-Id:archivesBaseName:Version number`

-## 9. Where to go

-OK, the step that we can improve here is step 7.
-Consider that every time you publish your package, you need to do it again.
-OMG

-People online said, you can upload to `JCenter` to do the auto-sync, but it seems `JFrog`(company who runs `JCenter`?) chooses to ask for a `150USD/Month` fee for my account, so I went for the official way.
-If you have a `CI` or `CD` procedure, I think you need to figure out an auto-way to do this.
+## End
 Don't know if I get something wrong.
 Welcome to new advice.

-## End

 Now you get it.
 Everything is set up.
 Enjoy. :)